acc1729/anethaathira/docs/bluemage.md

 To do

 *Warlock gets 32 invocations to select from.
-We'll have 4*14 for 56, almost double.*
+We'll have 4 by 14 for 56, almost double.*
 *Plus, the Blue Mage can typically have twice as many traits as a Warlock of equivalent level.*
 *It would behoove us to keep Traits short and half as powerful as invocations.*

 # Other thoughts?

-Eh
+Still need to come up with great feats for levels 10, 14, and 18.

+- Insight vs Intelligence contested check to opportunity attack the Blue Mage
+- Can Charm creatures into thinking the Blue Mage is a creature of their type.
+- Can communicate with creatures as if the Blue MAge were their type.
+- Gets an opportunity attack against any creature that uses a feature (very tricky wording).
+- Charm or Frighten monster as an action, Int mod times per day.